jprante/elasticsearch-jdbc/README.md

 - modify script in the `bin` directory to your needs (Elasticsearch cluster address)

-- run script with a command that starts `org.xbib.tools.JDBCImporter`
+- run script with a command that starts `org.xbib.tools.JDBCImporter` with the `lib` directory on the classpath

 ## Bundled drivers